mendix/event-broker-tools/local-setup/README.md

 ## Preparing the Docker environment

 You will need to have Docker installed, and Docker should have access to about 2GB of RAM.
-New versions of Docker come with docker-compose integrated.

-If you have a recent install you can use `docker compose up -d`, for older ones with a separate docker-compose use `docker-compose up -d`.
+If you have Docker v2 or above, you can use `docker compose up -d`.
+For Docker v1, use `docker-compose up -d`.
 Depending on whether you already have the images, this could take quite some time.

 If you want to know for sure if kafka is ready you can run `docker exec kafka kafka-topics --list --exclude-internal --bootstrap-server localhost:19092` it list all the topics, which should be empty as long as you did not connect a Mendix app yet.